Moro-Locrio (Rice with Pork and Black Beans) combines two Dominican classics, it mixes rice, pork and black beans in one flavorful dish.

 Time came and I lovingly assembled the ingredients.
 I carefully preheated the oven, greased the pan, cut the ingredients with OCD precision.
 Oh what a fantastic dish this would be.
 Alas, what came out of the oven was rather disappointing.
 It was edible alright, even somewhat attractive, but the texture was wrong, the flavors clashed dramatically with each other.
 Brought a tear to my eye, it did.
 But I think I know what went wrong, and I am trying again.
 You should expect another pastelón (casserole) in your near future.

-There’s been many failures in these 14 years, but many worked after more than one try.
+There have been many failures in these 14 years, but many worked after more than one try.

 There’s a similar story to this dish.
 All went well, it tasted glorious; after all, this is something I can nearly cook with my eyes shut!